 The Tool Fleets Need to Analyze Training Data

 In order to effectively use the training data collected by their learning management system (LMS), fleets need to invest in tools that can analyze their data and help them operationalize it.

 The Idelic Safety Suite® is the trucking industry’s leading driver management platform, consolidating all of a fleet’s third-party systems and driver data in a single location.

 With Safety Suite, fleets gain the visibility into their training data they need to improve their overall program.
-Managers can assign a 30, 60, or 90-day professional development plan to a driver, track their trainer’s progress as they administer the plan, and then see their driver’s AI-derived Risk Score drop as the plan is carried out.
+Managers can assign a 30, 60, or 90-day professional development plan to a driver, track their trainer’s progress as they administer the plan, and then see their driver’s AI-derived Watch List Score drop as the plan is carried out.

 With these tools, fleets can report on their training program’s metrics, identify performance improvement opportunities, and allocate resources where they’re needed most.
 If you’d like to learn more about how your fleet can improve its training program with Safety Suite, watch a 2-minute demo or sign up for a deep-dive here.